DataDog/documentation/content/en/agent/guide/dogstream.md

 <div class="alert alert-danger">
 This is a deprecated feature of Agent 5.
 New feature releases are discontinued.
 <br>
-Agent v6 is now available, <a href="https://github.com/DataDog/datadog-agent/blob/master/docs/agent/upgrade.md">upgrade to the newest version </a> to benefit from all new functionality.
+Agent v6 is now available! <a href="https://github.com/DataDog/datadog-agent/blob/master/docs/agent/upgrade.md">Upgrade to the newest version</a> to benefit from the new functionality.
 </div>

 Log files contain tons of valuable application and business data.